-Early in 2016 The Pick Brothers Band joined forces with The Feldman Agency and Graeme McDonald at Kharma Management and now, with the release of their new EP “Blue Days”, the band is poised to grab a national audience with touring and exposure on a much larger scale.
+With the release of their new EP “Blue Days”, the band is poised to grab a national audience with touring and exposure on a much larger scale.
 The self-produced EP was recorded at Phase One and mixed by Mark Makoway (Hey Rosetta, Great Big Sea, Moist).
-“Blue Days” is receiving great early reviews from industry heavyweights such as Alan Cross…… “….material that displays maturity and a distinctive sound.
+“Blue Days” has received great reviews from industry heavyweights such as Alan Cross… “….material that displays maturity and a distinctive sound.
 Best thing to do with these guys is get them out on the road.
-And when they come back, send them out again!”…….and that’s exactly what they intend to do!
+And when they come back, send them out again!”…and that’s exactly what they intend to do!

 “The Pick Brothers Band is one of the hardest working bands to come out of Toronto these past few years.
 With recent sold out Horseshoe Tavern and Lees Palace shows, they are destined for great things ahead!”…….Craig Laskey, Collective Concerts.